What Not To Store

 This is one of the most frequently overlooked safety rules when using self-storage.
 Food, including pet food, should NEVER be kept in a storage unit.
 The smell will attract insects and rodents alike.
 In turn, those little intruders will probably damage the rest of your stored items by chewing on them and even nesting in them.
 Aside from the fact that these perishable food items spoil quickly and rot, they could also turn your storage unit into a health concern and infestation for the entire facility.
 And if, miraculously, no rodents enter your unit for the food, mold and bacteria will appear from the rotting food.
 To avoid these issues, simply keep perishable items out of your self-storage unit.

 Hazardous materials are anything that has the potential to create damage or harm if opened or spilled.
 This includes items that contain chemicals that may become flammable.
-Materials such as gasoline, propane thanks, paint, etc., are not to be stored in self-storage for safety reasons.
+Materials such as gasoline, propane tanks, paint, etc., are not to be stored in self-storage for safety reasons.

 While this may sound like an obvious statement, some toxic materials aren't as obviously hazardous as others.
 For example, fertilizers and even some cleaning chemicals can prove harmful if improperly stored.
 The decision to store these hazardous materials can quickly turn your storage unit and the surrounding areas into a danger for customers of the entire property.